mgoellnitz/trackdown/README.md

 ```

 when using TrackDown with the issue collection file at a different location.
-Automatic commit and push (see below) will be switched of in the latter case.
+Automatic commit and push (see below) will be switched off in the latter case.

-This creates a gitignored link issues.md in the root directory of your project
+This creates a (git or hg ignored) link issues.md in the root directory of your
-pointing to the issue collection file and it will configure a post-commit hook
+project pointing to the issue collection file and it will configure a
-for [GIT][git].
+post-commit hook for [GIT][git] or a commit hook for [Mercurial][hg]
+respectively.

 After this step you can edit the issue collection file following the format
 mentioned here.